 Just having the basic knowledge of the topic is sufficient to answer this question related to it.

 Another question asked in the reasoning section was:

 The level of difficulty of the SNAP Test Reasoning section varies between easy to medium.
-Also, you will find questions requiring direct usage of concepts in the SNAP Test unlike CAT, wherein concepts have to be applied indirectly to solve reasoning-based questions.
-Ideally, you must prepare all the major topics of the Reasoning section thoroughly, with special focus on the topics mentioned above.
+Also, you will find questions requiring direct and straightforward usage of concepts in the SNAP Test.
+Ideally, you must prepare all the major topics of the Reasoning section thoroughly, with a special focus on the topics mentioned above.